11 Best Free AI Tools for Small Business Owners (2026 Guide)

 ChatGPT helps with writing, brainstorming and customer replies.

-How it helps: The ChatGPT free tier provides powerful conversational AI for ideation, drafts and troubleshooting.
+How it helps: The ChatGPT free tier provides powerful conversational AI for ideation, drafting and troubleshooting.

 🗂️ 2.
 Notion AI — Smart Planning for Busy Founders

-Notion AI workspace for managing business projects and automation
+Notion AI workspace for managing projects and notes

 Notion AI turns planning chaos into organized simplicity for busy founders.